 Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.

 Now all these things are from God, who reconciled us to Himself through Christ and gave us the ministry of reconciliation, namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation.

 Therefore, we are ambassadors for Christ, as though God were making an appeal through us; we beg you on behalf of Christ, be reconciled to God.
 He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.
 (2 Corinthians 5:17-21)

-Although this Romans chapter doesn’t give us a quote for our message, it does provide a sure foundation to rest on.
-It bluntly says that we all were sinners (rebels through and through) –we were God’s enemies.
-Even so, He reconciled absolutely every one of us to Himself through Christ’s death.
-Then the threshold is declared –salvation is through His resurrected life.
+This Romans passage adds even more security for us to rest in.
+It bluntly says that we all were sinners (rebels through and through), and we all were God’s enemies.
+Even so, He justified and reconciled absolutely everyone to Himself through Christ’s death.

 Therefore there is now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death.

 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin,